RocketChat/docs-old/contributing/google-summer-of-code-2018/README.md

 - **Description:** (1) Enabling Rocket.Chat users to use Google Drive and/or Dropbox for storage of their uploads.
 (2) Within Rocket.Chat, allow access to Google Drive or Dropbox contents.
 - **Desirable Skills:** Familiarity with JavaScript development, and with Google Drive and/or Dropbox APIs.

+### Nextcloud Integration

+- **Mentors:**   Mentors from Rocket.Chat and Nextcloud team
+- **Description:**  You will create a cross-platform GUI file picker interface for Nextcloud,  integrated within Rocket.Chat,   allowing any user to select files from a Nextcloud server (or hosted Nextcloud account) for utilization (such as  file-sharing upload) within Rocket.Chat.

+- **Desirable Skills:**  You should already be familiar with the operation of Nextcloud and Rocket.Chat and ideally have experience programming with Nextcloud’s API.
+Experience working with JavaScript GUI an fullstack frameworks such as Angular and/or React is a big plus.
+You will get a chance to work with the creators and architects of both Nextcloud and Rocket.Chat.
+Upon completion of this project, you will be able to claim experience creating a modern open source software component that will be used by hundreds of thousands of Rocket.Chat and Nextcloud users.

 ### OwnCloud as a Storage Provider

 - **Mentors:** TBD (in conjunction with OwnCloud)